How to hire independent contractors

 - Scalability: The goal of most business owners is to grow their operations over time.
 AOR platforms provide leaders looking for scalable options with the ability to easily expand or shrink those operations according to need with managed services.

-- Concerns over misclassification: Companies requiring in-depth work sustained over a long time may prefer to work with an AOR since it manages a significant portion of their business over time.
+- Concerns over misclassification: Companies requiring in-depth work sustained over a long time may prefer to work with an AOR since it manages a significant portion of their business relationship with the contractor over time.

 - Operating on a lean staff: Smaller companies without the resources of an in-house legal team to check compliance and handle onboarding/payments typically choose to outsource those tasks to an AOR to help manage their budget.